bryan-at-looker/embed-sdk-sko-markdown/section5.md

 .on('dashboard:loaded', loadEvent)
 ```

-If you look at your console (Command+Option+j) you will see the options that are available to do dynamic dashboards.
+If you look at your console (Command+Option+J) you will see the options that are available to do dynamic dashboards.
 It will look something like this:

 ```js